sebv/node-phantomjs-sync/README.markdown

 Same as [phantom for node](http://github.com/sgentle/phantomjs-node)

-When using the ['mixed','args'] mode, make sure that a 'done' callback is passed to methods like 'onConsoleMessage' or 'evaluate', even when not expecting return values, otherwises the methods will be called synchronously.
+When using the ['mixed','args'] mode, make sure that a 'done' callback is passed to methods like 'onConsoleMessage' or 'evaluate', even when not expecting return values, otherwise the methods will be called synchronously.

 ### sync API